protolambda/ask/README.md

 For default options that are not `""` or `0` or other Go defaults, the `Default()` interface can be implemented on a command, to set its flag values during `Load()`.

+Flags being changed can be detected by declaring a separate `bool` type field, with `changed:"flagnamehere"` to reference the flag (without flag prefix like `--`) which may be changed or not.

 ## Example

 ```go